UniBwM-IFS-AILab/FRICO/Readme.md

 5. For Hovor, the defined bot has `web_plan` action type.
 This is action that we use to generate the plans.
 It takes `endpoint`, `domain_file` and `problem_file` as default payload.
 (An example for domain and problem file is in `domain_fond.hddl` and `python_generated.hddl` respectively)  As of right now, we discard `problem_file` value and replace it with a generated file name.#Todo Fix this.
 You have to make sure that there is a planner-server running that can return the plan from this call.

 6. To use an example server: install [unified-planning](https://unified-planning.readthedocs.io/en/latest/) and `FastAPI`
      1. To install UP use `pip install unified-planning` .
-Install all the default planning engines using `pip install unified-planning[engines]`
+Install all the default planning engines using `pip install unified-planning[engines]` If this does not work use `pip install up-aries` to install the aries planning engine.
+If you get a numpy error, downgrade numpy using `pip install numpy==1.26.4`
      2. To install FastAPI use `pip install fastapi`
+     3. Make sure that you install `python>3.10` The version we used is `3.11.9`.

 7. Then you can run the app inside `upf_hierarchical.py` using `uvicorn`.
 To run the app use`uvicorn server:app --reload` The mapping functions are inside the maps folder.
 Refer to `instructions_mapping.md` for more details.
 8. You can install it in your base environment but it is recommended that you install it in virtual environment of your choice.